AlbusSec/NetLab/lab13/lab-13.md

 ## Introduction to Native VLAN

 802.1Q defines one of the special features known as Native Vlan ID.
 Basically, Native VLAN terminates the word of default VLAN which is VLAN 1.
-So therefore Whenever An frame came from the native VLAN then 802.1q doesn't add 802.1Q header(Vlan header) to the frame in the native VLAN
+So Whenever A frame comes from the native VLAN then 802.1q doesn't add 802.1Q header(Vlan header) to the frame in the native VLAN.

 ## Misson
-- In this lab, the Network administrator allow handling the network to a junior network engineer, but he didn't know anything about native VLAN, that's why he broke the whole network
+- In this lab, the Network administrator allows handling of the network to a junior network engineer, but he doesn't know anything about native VLAN, that's why he broke the whole network.

 ## Hint